nodemailer/nodemailer-web/content/message/addresses.md

 }
 ```

-All address fields accept values as a comma separated list of e-mails or an array of e-mails or an array of comma separated list of e-mails or address objects - use it as you like.
+All address fields accept values as a comma separated list of emails or an array of emails or an array of comma separated list of emails or address objects - use it as you like.
 Formatting can be mixed.

 ```javascript
 ...,